julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 ## The Return of Sacred Cycles

-In a world obsessed with productivity and sterility, bleeding becomes a **radical act of remembering**.
+In a world obsessed with productivity and sterility, bleeding becomes a **radical act**.
 Giving your blood to the soil revives a forgotten truth: **you are not separate from nature—you are nature.**

 The witches of old knew this.
 The land remembers.
 And when you return your blood to the earth, **so will you.**